1982 – Concept for the millimeter array first developed by NRAO.

 2002, September 1 – Mike Cobb joins MRO as Project Manager.

 2002, October 3 – NSFS intent to prepare Environmental Impact Statement (EIS).

 2002, October 10 – NM Legislature pass DoD bill giving MRO $21 million for development.

 2002, October 21 – Interferometer Initial Design Review.
-Including: Dr. David Westpfahl – science, Mr. Dick Horton – optics, Mr. Gary Loos – adaptive optics, Dr. Christ Haniff – interferometry, Dr. Len Truesdell – environmental and facility design, Dr. Scott Teare, control systems.
+Including: Dr. David Westpfahl – science, Mr. Dick Horton – optics, Mr. Gary Loos – adaptive optics, Dr. Chris Haniff – interferometry, Dr. Len Truesdell – environmental and facility design, Dr. Scott Teare, control systems.

 2002, November 13 – Public Open-House Meeting in Albuquerque.
 2.4-meter telescope Initial Design Review.
-Including: Dr. Eileen Ryan – 2.4-meter Telescope design, Dr. john Juarez – Education & Outreach, Dr. Cecilia Navarette – Education & Outreach.
+Including: Dr. Eileen Ryan – 2.4-meter Telescope design, Dr. John Juarez – Education & Outreach, Dr. Cecilia Navarette – Education & Outreach.
 Mr. Dick Horton – optical design, Dr. Len Truesdell – NEPA process and infrastructure design, Dr. Dan Klinglesmith – site monitoring, Mr. Gary Loos – adaptive optics.

 2002, November 21 – Public Open-House meeting in Socorro, NM.